| Updated On - Jul 1, 2026

 IELTS Cue Card Answer Structure 2026

-The IELTS cue card question`s answer should emphasise more on the personal intervention of the question, along with coherence.
+The IELTS cue card question's answer should emphasize the personal intervention of the question, along with coherence.
 Personal intervention is to answer the question with personal experience, adding a more realistic feature to the answer.
-This also helps in maintaining the coherence, relating the question ‘why?’ to the answer.
+This also helps in maintaining coherence, relating the question ‘why?’ to the answer.

-The IELTS official guide suggests using the preparation time to organise the answer in order according to the question.
+The IELTS official guide suggests using the preparation time to organize the answer in order according to the question.
 The British Council suggests strategies like PPF, which is Past, Present & Future.
-PPF basically means to answer the question by keeping the candidate`s experience with the present answer and looking ahead to the future.
+PPF basically means to answer the question by keeping the candidate's experience with the present answer and looking ahead to the future.
 Past, present, and future should be related to the candidate.

 Answering coherently, the candidate should: